-In the next 3-5 years, we believe the investment characteristics of certain asset classes will change reflecting a weakening macroeconomic outlook as well as lingering effects from the pandemic including shifting private sector preferences, such as greater employment away from office real estate.
-That said, PSPIB has weathered past crises well and has a reputation for strong investment acumen.
-The fund's long investment horizon is a considerable advantage in this regard as it affords them time to make portfolio shifts, particularly with its less liquid investments.
+Over the next 3-5 years, we believe that the investment characteristics of certain asset classes will change reflecting a weakening macroeconomic outlook as well as lingering effects from the pandemic including shifting private sector preferences, such as greater employment away from office real estate.
+However, we note that PSPIB has a reputation for strong investment acumen, with the fund's long investment horizon a considerable advantage since it affords them time to make portfolio shifts, particularly with less liquid investments.